jbcodeforce/saga-choreography-kafka/docs/index.md

                    └── OrderRepositoryMem.java
 ```

-Events are defined in the infrastructure level, as well as the JAX-RS APIs.
+Events are defined in the infrastructure level, Entities as DTO visible in JAX-RS APIs.
+The OpenAPI document can be built from the API definition from the code, a bottom up approach.

 ### Compensation